 Origin of The Full Ratchet

-I’m Nick Moran and I created The Full Ratchet in early 2014.
-I started angel investing in 2013 and found the startup fundraising/investing process to be confusing at best.
-The industry was a black-box with land mines everywhere.
+My name is Nick Moran and I launched the first Venture Capital podcast, The Full Ratchet, in May of 2014.
+I started angel investing in 2013 and found the startup fundraising/investing process to be confusing and opaque.
+The industry was a black-box with little transparency.
 Yet, I observed that venture drives significant value across both public and private markets.
-And the most inspiring, smart people that I had interacted with were startup entrepreneurs.
+And the most inspiring, thought-provoking people that I had interacted with were startup entrepreneurs.

-So, after a year of coffee chats with VCs and Angels, it became clear that I could learn the most through direct conversation with the experts.
+After a year of coffee chats with VCs and Angels, it became clear that I could learn the most from conversations with the experts.
 And why not record the conversations to help others in a similar situation?
-A few months later The Full Ratchet was created; where I interview the investor experts on everything from “What is an Angel?” to “What ratios and monthly recurring revenue levels are expected for a Series A SaaS investment?”
+A few months later The Full Ratchet was created; where I interview the investor experts on everything from “What is an Angel?” to “What ratios and monthly recurring revenue levels are required for a Series A SaaS investment?”
 Thanks for visiting and shoot me a note if you have any questions, comments, or suggestions! nick at fullratchet dot net.

 He holds an MBA degree from the University of Virginia, Darden School of Business Administration, and a Bachelors of Science in Operations Management and Business Process Management from Indiana University, Kelley School of Business.

 Prior to New Stack, Nick worked for Danaher (NYSE: DHR) in M&A and Product Management.
 There he developed one of the most successful products in the company’s history — an analytical device for testing compounds in drinking water.
 In addition to investing, Nick founded the 1st Venture Capital podcast, The Full Ratchet.